 Another way to clean rust off your cast iron grill grates is through baking soda paste.
 Apply the baking soda paste into the area where rust is present and allow it to sit for about a few hours.
 Once done, you may begin to scrub away at the rust.

-There are so many benefits that vinegar can bring – lo and behold, it can also be used to clean up your cast iron grill.
+There are so many benefits that vinegar can bring – lo and behold, why not use it to clean up your cast iron grill too.
 In this procedure, take your vinegar and rub it on the rust-covered area of your grill.
 Let it sit for a few minutes, and once the vinegar starts to dissolve, get your wire brush and clean the rust until it’s completely removed.

 Now, cast iron grill grates are very durable and have a high tolerance when it comes to heat.
 If you own a cast iron grill grate then you would know that heat is evenly applied to the cooking surface of the grill.
 While cast iron grill grates can withstand a lot of things, one thing it cannot withstand is water.
 Water creates rust, and rust destroys iron.